jgrandchavin/Oro/README.md

-# Oro APP
+# Oro

-## Author
-Julien Grand-Chavin, 23 years old, from France / Switzerland.

-## Platform
-Oro works with both iOS and Android platform.
-(Work well on iPhone X and Honor X8).
+Oro localizes you and gives you your localization's AQI (Air quality Index) and you get the information with a shake.

+Oro was create for Flutter Create contest 2019 first.
+The aim of this contest was to made an app with Flutter with less thant 5KB of code.
+(Oro may has been updated since)

 ## Description
-My app localizes you and gives you your localization's AQI (Air quality Index) and you get the information with a shake.

 Here is the different categories of air quality:
 - [0:30] : Excellent air quality
 - ]30 : 50] : Good air quality